Fifteen Fun Facts

 My Enneagram Type is 4 – The Individualist (that's the sensitive, introspective type).

 I take an herbal remedy for anxiety.
 I used to take a daily prescribed cocktail, but then I fell down the steps and couldn't walk for more than six months.
 Now I limit my meds to what is absolutely necessary to function.

 I love teaching, but a lot of my students have ideas about education that conflict with mine.
 To me, teaching and learning is about letting go of what we think we know, opening up to possibilities, and integrating ideas in new ways.
 It's not a commodity.
 Learning should feel uncomfortable, and as a teacher I create a safe space for students to explore and experience that discomfort.

 I have a guilty conscience.
 When I was a kid, I saw a lot of awful things and felt powerless to change anything.
 I’m committed to always doing the right thing and to not turning my back on those who need help or support the most.

 I’m a Cancer with moon in Virgo and Leo rising.
 I’m highly sensitive and perceptive, analytical, addicted to detail, moody, and an unconventional leader.

-My Ph.D. dissertation is about solidarity through difference.
+My Ph.D. dissertation is about solidarity and social division.
 This topic has been a recurring theme in my life, and I’m excited to keep on exploring and sharing ideas about it.